Dimensional-Icebreaker/FriendZone/README.md

 ### Table of Contents

--   ⚙️ Tech Stack: Python, React, SQLite, SQLAlchemy, Flask, Chakra UI
+-   ⚙️ Tech Stack: Python, React, Postgres/Sqllite, SQLAlchemy, Flask, Chakra UI
 -   ✅ CRUD Functionality: Seamlessly create, read, update, and delete friends from your store.
 -   🔒 Best Practices: Utilizes best practices such as creating virtual environments (venv) for a clean and isolated development environment.
 -   🌐 Deployment: Not decided yet